Long Multiplication Calculator

 Knowledge of the basic multiplication algorithm makes it possible to deal with more complex problems like multiplying fractions or matrices.
-Furthermore, if you learn how to do long multiplication, together with long division, it will make math exercises with operations on numbers as simple as never before!
+Furthermore, if you learn how to do long multiplication and also practice with long division calculator, it will make math exercises with operations on numbers as simple as never before!

 How do you multiply decimals?

 Let's begin from the basics – multiplication is a compact way of writing the addition of repeating numbers.
 If we want to solve a problem like

 6×2, it would be the same as if we have to add